stella-project/stella-app/README.md

 - [ ] recommendation endpoints
 - [ ] initial indexing of all containers, when starting the application
 - [ ] sync experimental systems -> stella-server will write to config-file
-- [ ] docker-container that wraps gesis-api
+- [ ] docker-container that wraps gesis-api / livivo-api
 - [ ] How to update the applications once they are deployed at the sites?
 - [x] cron job for non-interleaved results: it was acutally a bug of the stella-server
 - [x] make interleaving optional